 The AA applications will gather information from various FIPs and transmit it to FIUs via a consent-based mechanism.
 The user is no longer required to visit multiple websites, download data required by financial service providers like lenders and financial planners, share confidential login information, or physically provide hard copies of documents from various entities like FIPs.

 The account aggregation ecosystem consists of the following four parties:

 - The data principal or the end user is someone who has an account with a bank, AMC, or insurance provider.

 - A financial institution where the customer has an account.
 These represent the FIPs.

-- Financial Information User (FIU) which is a regulated institution, is regulated by the Reserve Bank of India (RBI), Securities Exchange Board of India (SEBI), Insurance Regulatory and Development Authority of India (IRDAI), and PFRDA.
+- Financial Information User (FIU) which is a regulated institution, is regulated by the Reserve Bank of India (RBI), the Securities Exchange Board of India (SEBI), the Insurance Regulatory and Development Authority of India (IRDAI), and PFRDA.
 When appropriate, FIUs also take part in FIPs.

 - Account Aggregators (AAs) are licensed organizations that assist Data Principals in securely accessing the data stored by FIPs and sharing that data with the FIUs of their choice.
 In a nutshell, AAs manage consent.